Tucson police chief offers resignation after man’s death

 Eventually, an officer puts what appears to be a yellow plastic blanket over his entire body, and adds another blanket soon after.

-Ingram-Lopez is heard crying over and over as he’s on the ground and covered.
+Ingram-Lopez is heard crying over and over and saying “no” repeatedly as he’s on the ground and covered.
 After a few minutes, he stops making noise or moving.

 Officers administered chest compressions before emergency medical personnel declared him dead on scene.